amoiiir/Group-4---IIUM-Transporter/README.md

 4) Routing:
       * /dashboard - directs the user to dashboard.blade.php (student)
-      * /car - directs the user to car.blade.php (runner)
+      * /car - directs the user to car.blade.php (student)
       * /acceptRequest - directs the user to carRental.blade.php
       * /acceptRental - directs the user to car.blade.php
       * /acceptRental {ID} - directs the user to car.blade.php